-Keep it Fun: Don’t become fixated on a final goal and rigid timelines.
+Don't become fixated on a final goal and rigid timelines.
 Be kind and non-judgmental to yourself, willing to make adjustments as you learn.
-Be creative: post notes of encouragement to yourself; put up inspiring pictures and quotes; report your progress to trusted friends; find a habit-buddy.
+Be creative: Post notes of encouragement to yourself; put up inspiring pictures and quotes; report your progress to trusted friends; and find a habit-buddy.
 Make it an adventure.
 Making the process as interesting and enjoyable as possible means less willpower will be needed.

 Reward yourself frequently by acknowledging your progress.
 Psychologist Abby Seixas recommends viewing each step you take toward a goal, no matter how small, as a victory, and keeping a Victory Journal where you record each one.
 With a goal of running each morning, a possible entry might be: "I was late and didn't have time to run, but I put on my running shoes, went outside and took a few deep breaths before going back in."

 Writing down every little victory celebrates it, strengthens your resolve and reinforces the direction in which you want to move.
 And lots of small victories can add up to some very big ones!

 - Mathers C. How long does it take to form a habit?
 21 days?
 66 days? developgoodhabits.com, October 22, 2021.

 - Changing Habits.
 The Learning Center, University of North Carolina at Chapel Hill, Accessed April 21, 2022.

 - Haden J. Change Any Habit Painlessly: 6 Tips. inc.com.
 Accessed April 21, 2022.